Delos Apollo 478/314 BC

 Strabo, Geography 10.
 5. 2 (trans.
 Jones) (Greek geographer C1st B.C. to C1st A.D.) :

 "From olden times, beginning with the times of the heroes, Delos has been revered because of its gods, for the myth is told that there Leto was delivered of her travail by the birth of Apollon and Artemis . . .
-The neighboring islands, called the Kyklades, made it famous, since in its honor they would send at public expense sacred envoys, sacrifices, and choruses composed of virgins, and would celebrate great general festivals there [i.e. in honour of Apollon, Artemis and Leto]."
+The neighboring Kyklades islanders made it famous, since in its honor they would send at public expense sacred envoys, sacrifices, and choruses composed of virgins, and would celebrate great general festivals there [i.e. in honor of Apollon, Artemis and Leto]."